| |

 In this case, inspect the animal’s airway, and try to extract the obstructing object.
 If you cannot, try

-doing a modified Heimlich maneuver.
+doing a modified Heimlich manoeuvre.

 Turn the animal over with its back against your chest and its head towards the ground in a bear hug.
 Deliver five thrusts